 IV.
 APPROVED DATA FORMAT STANDARD(S)

-The data format standards below are based on data formats that are commonly used GIS software by state agencies to view, create, analyze and share geospatial data.
+The data format standards below are based on data formats that are commonly used with GIS software by State agencies to view, create, analyze and share geospatial data.
 Preference should be given to online mapping services.

+Esri Map and Image Services are the preferred vector and raster data sharing formats because they can be easily kept up-to-date by the data stewards while also being readily accessible to state agencies and the public at all times.

 Acceptable Vector Data Formats